Doppler Labs is working with Senator Elizabeth Warren to deregulate the hearing aid industry

 “Hearing is a right for everybody,” Doppler Labs Noah Kraft told me over the phone last week.
 It’s why his new chief science officer Jim Pitkow is working with a team of U.S. senators and members of congress to make certain types of hearing aids available over the counter.

 Medically approved hearing aids can cost thousands of dollars, even for those with minimal hearing loss.
-But devices that improve hearing like Doppler Labs Hear One, cost a few hundred dollars.
-While Doppler Labs distances its Hear One device from an over-the-counter label, the company is still keen to help break up what Kraft and Pitkow see as an antiquated industry.
+But devices that improve hearing like Doppler Labs Here One, cost a few hundred dollars.
+While Doppler Labs distances its Here One device from an over-the-counter label, the company is still keen to help break up what Kraft and Pitkow see as an antiquated industry.

 “It’s controlled by this very small group of companies, many of them a hundred years old or more, that have constrained the legislation to make sure they own the market,” Kraft says.